The following figure shows how pools work when the pool property is assigned to a datalink.

-For example, suppose that the system CPU 4 in pool Property of a VNIC Assigned to a Zone is taken offline.
+For example, suppose that the system CPU 4 in Figure 7–1 is taken offline.
 Because the pool property is dynamic, the software automatically associates an additional CPU with the pool.
 Hence, the pool's original configuration of two CPUs is preserved.
 For vnic1, the change is transparent.
 The updated configuration is shown in the following figure.

 When you use the dladm show-linkprop command to display information for a datalink, the value in the EFFECTIVE column for the pool and cpus datalink properties indicates the current system-selected value of those properties.

 The following read-only values are displayed for the pool and cpus properties: